Peripheral Artery Disease (PAD)

 - Doppler ultrasound: Doppler ultrasound is a special ultrasound technique that can help detect areas of restricted blood flow through an artery.

 - Catheter angiography: This minimally invasive imaging exam relies on a contrast agent and x-rays to show blood flow in the arteries in the legs and to pinpoint any blockages that may be present.
 The contrast agent is injected through a tube or catheter that is usually placed through a blood vessel in the groin.
-See the Safety section for more information about x-rays.
+See the X-ray and CT Safety page for more information about x-rays.

 - CT angiography (CTA): CT angiography uses a CT scanner to produce detailed views of the arteries in your abdomen, pelvis and legs.
 This test is particularly useful in patients with pacemakers or stents.
-See the Safety section for more information about CT.
+See the X-ray and CT Safety page for more information about CT.

 - MR angiography (MRA): MR angiography is a noninvasive test that gives information similar to that of a CT without the ionizing radiation.
-See the Safety section for more information about MRI.
+See the MRI Safety page for more information about MRI.

 How is peripheral artery disease treated?